1arush/deepfake-detection-using-perceptual-hashes/noise/plots/README.md

 File 'noise_plots.ipynb' contains all the code used to generate the plots for noise sensitivity.
+All the plots have been made using the csv files in the 'csv' directory.

 The images follow a naming convention in accordance with those from the images folder.
 There are 2 types of images:
 - `<image><number>_<noise_type>`